Kotlin/kotlinx.serialization/docs/topics/serialization-polymorphism.md

 To serialize and deserialize instances of open polymorphic classes, you need to provide all subclasses in a `SerializersModule` class.

 You can use the [`SerializersModule {}`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module.html) builder function to create an instance of the `SerializersModule`.
-Within this module, specify the base class in the [`polymorphic()`] builder function and specify each subclass with the [`subclass()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/subclass.html) function.
+Within this module, specify the base class in the [`polymorphic()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/polymorphic.html) builder function.
+Then, _register_ each subclass with the [`subclass()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/subclass.html) function.
+Registering means specifying the subclass so the serialization framework can recognize and handle these types.
-This module is then passed to the `Json` configuration:
+Once the subclasses are registered, the module is then passed to the `Json` configuration:

 ```kotlin
 // Imports the necessary libraries